Earth at the beginning of each season. From National Weather Service,

 For me, this newsletter is part of that effort, and part of my spiritual practice which my own Guides and Teachers have encouraged me to perform for many years.
 I think the time has come for spiritual activism to spread, not just by osmosis through the collective consciousness, but through the hard work of political organizing.

 I think it is a sign of the times that author and spiritual activist Marianne Williamson has just announced her candidacy for President of the United States.
-As we shall see in the Cosmic Weather Forecast, spiritual activism and reverence for nature resonate with the energy signature of the entry of Saturn into Pisces this month, conjoining Saturn in Pisces.
+As we shall see in the Cosmic Weather Forecast, spiritual activism and reverence for nature resonate with the energy signature of the entry of Saturn into Pisces this month, conjoining Neptune in Pisces.

 If the desire for world peace is strong within your heart, you might want to check out The Peace Alliance, an organization Marianne Williamson founded to promote peacebuilding throughout the world.